 The Look: Since I can't go on vacation right now, I thought I would bring the vacation to my visage with a good dose of Chanel bronzer and a dusting of Illamasqua's sheeny shadow.
 I slicked Kiehl's Love Oil (that I used for the Rose Gold Eye look above) onto my eyelids and lips, then dabbed the Illamasqua shadow over the top.

 My Mood: I feel healthier and happier wearing this makeup look.
-Despite the fact my vacation was cancelled because of coronavirus, I am thankful that myself and my family are well.
+Despite the fact my vacation being cancelled because of the events of the last year, I am thankful that myself and my family are well.
 It makes me think of all those who aren't and people like nurses and delivery people who are working tirelessly to keep our countries going.
 Let's hope that a renewed and long-lasting kindness and a camaraderie amongst our fellow humans can be a positive that comes from this time.